How HMRC uses debt enforcement powers, debt collection agencies and what happens if you live abroad when you do not pay your tax bill.

 We will choose which powers are appropriate depending on your circumstances.
 We have a range of enforcement powers and these are not listed in any particular order.

 We will always warn you and offer you an opportunity to pay what you owe before removing any of your possessions.

-We can use ‘Taking Control of Goods’ regulations in England and Wales, and ‘Distraint’ in Northern Ireland to remove and sell assets to cover debts.
+We can use taking control of goods regulations in England and Wales, and distraint in Northern Ireland to remove and sell assets to cover debts.
 In Scotland, we can use a summary warrant.
 You can find more information on this in section ‘Using a summary warrant to recover the debt (Scotland only)’.

 An HMRC officer will then visit you between 6am and 9pm if you live in England or Wales, or between sunrise and sunset if you live in Northern Ireland.
 They will ask you to pay your debt.
 If you do not pay, the officer will list your possessions which may be able to be sold to cover the debt and the costs to sell the items (for example, fees for auctioneers or advertising).